 One of the most common major communication problems is that many current issues often could have been dealt with much earlier in the relationship, but weren’t.

-Avoidance of speaking about small issues can often lead to the unresolved issues festering and expanding over time.
-They can then explode later down the track and feel much bigger than they were to begin with.
+Avoidance of speaking about small issues can often lead to unresolved issues festering and expanding over time.
+They can then explode later down the track and feel much bigger than they were, to begin with.

-The reality is, couples that seek to avoid conflict almost always end up in more conflict than they were trying to avoid in the first place.
+The reality is that couples that seek to avoid conflict almost always end up in more conflict than they were trying to avoid in the first place.

 Tip: Get into the habit of naming and flagging issues with each other with assertive communication, even when they are small.
 One of the ways to do this is to have a regular check-in where you meet on a regular basis to discuss current issues and check how your relationship is going.